 PhD in Mechanical Engineering course shall be offered over a minimum period of 3 academic years

-The common regulations governing admission to PhD degree programs at the University of Nairobi and in the School of Engineering shall apply.
+The common regulations governing admission to PhD degree programs at the University of Nairobi and in the Faculty of Engineering shall apply.

 The following are eligible for admission to the program: